Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 As part of my build I now use `.cargo/config` to manually a linker parameter as followed: `-Clink-arg=/DEF:gpuopt/lib.def`.
-I've only been able to test with one Nvidia optimus laptop but i'm assuming this should work for all of them.
+I've only been able to test with one Nvidia optimus laptop but I'm assuming this should work for all of them.

 ```rust